Update on United Bank Operations and Services in Response to COVID-19

 At United Bank, we place the utmost value on the health and safety of our employees, customers and communities.
 As such, we will be increasing safety precautions across our branch network.

-- Closed Locations: Our locations at the Charleston Town Center in Charleston, WV; Wal-Mart in Clarksburg, WV, are currently closed.
+- Closed Locations: Our locations at the Charleston Town Center in Charleston, WV; Wal-Mart in Clarksburg, WV, remain closed.

-- Enhanced cleaning procedures have been put in place to increase the frequency in which we sanitize and disinfect our ATMs and drive-up equipment, as well as our employees’ work areas and facilities.
+- We continue to sanitize and disinfect our ATMs and drive-up equipment frequently, as well as our employees’ work areas and facilities.

 - Customers are encouraged to take advantage of our conveniently located ATMs to check balances and get cash, and at many ATMs offer advanced services like cardless cash, deposit taking and mini-statements.